rubixchain/rubixnetwork/features.md

 DID is a unique identifier which is designed to eliminate the dependency on the Central Authorities for providing the identity.
 This enables the controller of a DID to reveal the information he/she wishes to ensuring full privacy and security of DID.

 ### How a DID is generated?
 To generate a DID, a node should have IPFS PeerID.
-The peerid is hashed using secure hashing algorithm SHA3-256 and is embedded into a gray scale image of size $1024 \times 256$.
+The peerid is hashed using secure hashing algorithm SHA3-256 and is embedded into a gray scale image of size **1024 X 256**.

 Once the DID for a node is generated, the DID is split using Non-Linear Secret Sharing ([NLSS](#non-linear-secret-sharing)) into 4 shares.
 The size of the shares obtained will be 64 times that of the DID image.
 1 out of 4 shares is a Public Share and the remaining 3 are Private Shares.
 Public Share acts a unique Wallet Identifier like mobile number for communication.
 The Private shares should be securely stored by the node.